Cost analysis

 - · Observability and eval reruns: $20-100/month for the LLM-traceable observability stack.

-Where most agents waste money
+Where do most agents waste money?

 Three places: oversized models for simple steps (use a small model for routing, a large model only for the hard step), no caching of repeated tool calls, and no rate-limit guardrails (one runaway loop can burn a four-figure bill in an hour).
 All three are configuration, not architecture, and all three should be in place before launch.